WebFreak001/Cheating-Site/README.md

 Cheating-Site
 =============

-Website with integrated chat and file upload for cheating at school exams ;)
+Website with integrated chat and file upload for cheating at school exams.
+I know you want to use it :D

+Made in Node.JS